AxelBroeglin/howlongtoburn/README.md

 # Howlongtoburn
-> This project allows user to determine how many minutes of practicing the activity of his choice it will take to burn the amount of calories contained in 100 grams of the food of his choice.
+> This project allows user to determine how many minutes of practicing the activity of their choice it will take to burn the amount of calories contained in 100 grams of the food of their choice.

 ## Table of Contents